-The first term in brackets is just the classical result for the heat capacity of a gas, but the final factor T/T_F is tiny (0.01 or smaller!).
+The first term in brackets is just the classical result for the heat capacity of a gas, but the final factor $T/T_F$ is tiny (0.01 or smaller!).
 This is the above promised linear T term in the specific heat of electrons, which is far smaller than one would get for a classical gas.

 This Sommerfeld prediction for the electronic (linear T) contribution to the heat capacity of a metal is typically not far from being correct (The coefficient may be incorrect by factors of "order one").
 A few metals, however, have specific heats that deviate from this prediction by as much as a factor of 10.
 Note that there are other measurements that indicate that these errors are associated with the electron mass being somehow changed in the metal.
-We will discover the reason for these deviations later in the course when we study band theory.
+We will discover the reason for these deviations later when we study band theory (mainly in chapter 15).

-Realizing now that the specific heat of the electron gas is reduced from that of the classical gas by a factor of $T/T_F \lesssim 0.01$, we can return to the re-examine some of the above Drude calculations of thermal transport.
+Realizing now that the specific heat of the electron gas is reduced from that of the classical gas by a factor of $T/T_F \lesssim 0.01$ , we can return to the re-examine some of the above Drude calculations of thermal transport.
 We had above found (See Eq.
 3.3-3.5) that Drude theory predicts a thermopower $S = \Pi/T = -c_v/(3e)$ that is too large by a factor of 100.
 Now it is clear that the reason for this error was that we used in this calculation (See Eq.
-3.4) the specific heat per electron for a classical gas, which is too large by roughly $T_F/T \approx 100$.
+3.4) the specific heat per electron for a classical gas, which is too large by roughly $T_F/T \approx 100$ .
 If we repeat the calculation using the proper specific heat, we will now get a prediction for thermopower which is reasonably close to what is actually measured in experiment for most metals.

-We also used the specific heat per particle in the Drude calculation of the thermal conductivity $\kappa = \frac{1}{3}nc_v\langle v\rangle^2\lambda$.
-In this case, the c_v that Drude used was too large by a factor of T_F/T , but on the other hand the value of $\langle v\rangle^2$ that he used was too small by roughly the same factor (Classically, one uses $mv^2/2 = k_BT$ whereas for the Sommerfeld model, one should use the Fermi velocity $mv_F^2/2 = k_BT_F$).
+We also used the specific heat per particle in the Drude calculation of the thermal conductivity $\kappa = \frac{1}{3}nc_v\langle v\rangle^2\lambda$ .
+In this case, the $c_v$ that Drude used was too large by a factor of $T_F/T$ , but on the other hand the value of $\langle v\rangle^2$ that he used was too small by roughly the same factor (Classically, one uses $mv^2/2 = k_BT$ whereas for the Sommerfeld model, one should use the Fermi velocity $mv_F^2/2 = k_BT_F$ ).
 Thus Drude's prediction for thermal conductivity came out roughly correct (and thus the Wiedemann-Franz law correctly holds).

-3.2.3 Magnetic Spin Susceptibility (Pauli Paramagnetism)
+4.3 Magnetic Spin Susceptibility (Pauli Paramagnetism)

 Another property we can examine about the free electron gas is its response to an externally applied magnetic field.
 There are several ways that the electrons can respond to the magnetic field.
-First, the electrons motion can be curved due to the Lorentz force.
-We have discussed this previously, and we will return to discuss it again in section 15.2 below13.
-Secondly, the electron spins can flip over due to the applied magnetic field.
-Roughly, the Hamiltonian (neglecting the Lorentz force of the magnetic field) becomes14.
+First, the electrons' motion can be curved due to the Lorentz force.
+We have discussed this previously, and we will return to discuss it again in section 17.5 below.
+Secondly, the electron